How does life insurance work?

 Who gets your life insurance payout if you die?

-If you die, the proceeds of your life insurance policy will be paid to your dependents as per the instructions on your will, or, if you have completed a trust form, the money will be paid directly to the nominated beneficiary without the need to go through probate and with no inheritance tax payable.
-If you do not have a will and the policy was not written into trust, then the payment is likely to follow the rules of intestacy, more details of how intestacy rules work can be found on the citizen's advice website.
+If you die and the policy covered your life only, the proceeds of your life insurance policy will be paid to your dependents as per the instructions on your will, or, if you have completed a trust form, the money will be paid through the trust and trustees to your nominated beneficiaries without the need to go through probate and with no inheritance tax payable.
+If you do not have a will and the policy was not written into trust, then the payment is likely to follow the rules of intestacy.
+You can read more in our article, "Who can inherit if there is no will – the rules of intestacy explained"

 How to make sure your life insurance policy will pay out